 5. Think outside the box

 It’s another all-too-common phrase, so resist the urge to use it.
 In fact, you should think outside the box and find something else to say.
 Be unconventional.

-Step out of the ‘90s and drop the world-class phrase.
+Step out of the 1990s and drop the world-class phrase.

 We get it.
 It’s short, which makes it perfect for social media.
 This acronym for “Laugh Out Loud” is often used to indicate jest when a nonverbal statement might otherwise be taken seriously.

-© 2015 – 2018, Contributing Author.
+© 2018, Contributing Author.
 All rights reserved.